PRIVACY POLICY

 An individual who wishes to correct any of their personal information held by FBNA can make a request by contacting the Privacy Officer, whose details are outlined at the bottom of this Policy.

-The complaint will be handled in accordance with the FBNA Complaint Handling Policy by someone who was not involved in the decision about the complaint.
-FBNA will endeavour advise the individual of its response in writing, including any action it proposes to take in relation to the complaint within 30 days.
+The complaint will be handled in accordance with this Policy and the FBNA Complaint Handling Policy by someone who was not involved in the decision about the complaint.
+FBNA will endeavour to advise the individual of its response in writing, including any action it proposes to take in relation to the complaint within 30 days.

 If FBNA does not respond to the complaint within 30 days or if the individual is dissatisfied with FBNA’s response to the complaint, the individual may make a complaint to the Office of the Australian Information Commissioner (OAIC).
 To make a complaint to the OAIC, the individual can refer to the details for making a privacy complaint outlined on the OAIC website.

-FBNA will disclose personal information in these circumstances to an overseas recipient in any country.
+FBNA may disclose personal information in these circumstances to an overseas recipient in any country.

 FBNA may also disclose personal information to overseas recipients who are service providers for research or other purposes, including data storage.
 Australian law may not apply to those recipients.